NativeScript/firebase/packages/firebase-messaging/README.md

 ### Data-only messages

 When an incoming message is "data-only" (contains no notification option), both Android & iOS regard it as low priority and will prevent the application from waking (ignoring the message).
-To allow data-only messages to trigger the background handler, you must set the "priority" to "high" on Android, and enable the content-available flag on iOS.
+To allow data-only messages to trigger , you must set the "priority" to "high" on Android, and enable the content-available flag on iOS.
 For example, if using the Node.js [firebase-admin](https://www.npmjs.com/package/firebase-admin) package to send a message:

 ```ts
 admin.messaging().sendToDevice(